Rincoe Manto kit review

 For watts mode in the normal setting, the Manto seems to push power a bit above what it’s set to.
 It hits fast and hard!
 I like it though.
 It’s just something to consider if you’re used to vaping one coil at one setting; you might want to start a little lower with this mod.

 The tank: Metis

 As good as the Manto is for performance, the Metis isn’t on the same level.
-It’s a good-looking sub ohm tank with its fair share of pluses and minuses.
+It’s a good-looking sub ohm tank with Rincoe’s with mesh and hive coils.

 The paint job is stellar and it holds 6 mL of juice despite only standing 46 mm off the mod with the removable 810 tip included.
 The refill method is a simple screw-top to access the fill ports, which are really wide and unobstructed when filling.
 You can just pour juice in the tank.

 But the disassembly can get wonky.
 The Manto it one of those tanks that when you go to unscrew one part, sometimes you end up unscrewing another part.
 That can make a mess or just an unnecessary hassle.